Brand-New British Cheeses

 Sinodun Hill.
 Pasteurised goats’ milk, vegetarian.
 200g.

 Sinodun Hill is one of Britain’s newest and most exciting goats’ cheeses.
 Made on the farm using their Anglo Nubian goats’ rich milk, this ‘lactic’ cheese has a mousse-like delicate texture and zippy fresh taste with herbaceous goaty finish.

-Tom and Clare Noblet started to make cheese in 2015 on their dairy farm on the edge of the Lake District.
-Based on a traditional old ‘Dales’ recipe of the north of England, Fellstone is aged for three months by which time it has the fresh lemony-lactic flavours of a good Wensleydale, with a supple, creamier texture.
+Based on a traditional old Wensledydale recipe of the north of England.
+Made by hand by Sam & Ben Spence on their farm in Askrigg.
+Old Roan is aged for three months, by which time it has the fresh lemony-lactic flavours of a good Wensleydale, with a supple, firmer texture.

 Winslade.
 Pasteurised cows’ milk, vegetarian.
 230g.

 A recent creation – a cross between Vacherin and Camembert, encircled by a spruce strip.
 Winslade is matured and sold by The Courtyard Dairy when it is fully ripe, rich, soft and gooey.